Public Health Section

 60–80 eggs

-Three days after a blood meal, a female mosquito lays 60 to 80 eggs at a time.
+Three days after a blood meal, a female mosquito lays 60 to 80 eggs at one time.

 7–10 days